-- State your name. - Give the location of the fire. - Go to the main entrance of the building or nearest unit entrance and direct the emergency services to the fire. - END OF WORKDAY INSPECTION OF CONSTRUCTION FACILITIES.
+END OF WORKDAY INSPECTION OF CONSTRUCTION FACILITIES.
 In order to decrease the potential of fire at the project, inspections will be made daily following the close of the day shift.
-The inspection shall be made by members of field supervision.
+The inspection shall be made by members of field supervision or their designee.

-These supervisors will tour their assigned areas, inspecting all construction buildings and work sites to ascertain that no open fires, smoldering sparks, potential fire hazards, exist.
-If fire hazards are discovered, the supervisor will take whatever action is necessary to control them.

-The inspection supervisors should recognize that their vigilance in detecting incipient fires will prevent the type of disaster which so frequently occurs in industry when fires are not discovered until they are beyond control.
+- These supervisors will tour their assigned areas, inspecting all construction buildings and work sites to ascertain that no open fires, smoldering sparks, potential fire hazards, exist.
+If fire hazards are discovered, the supervisor will take whatever action is necessary to control them. - The inspection supervisor should recognize that their vigilance in detecting incipient fires will prevent the type of disaster which so frequently occurs in industry when fires are not discovered until they are beyond control.